buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

    - Write down the token given.
    - The screen exists whichever directory you intitiated it in.
 3. Interact with your screen using port-forwarding
-   - In web browser type locahost:PORT_NUMBER
+   - In web browser type localhost:PORT_NUMBER
    - Log in, you'll need that token.

 About screens: